otrooney/otrooney.github.io/docs/_posts/2024-09-21-restir-gsgi-fast-ray-traced-gi-with-virtual-lights.markdown

 Resampling is more difficult with virtual light samples, though.
 Spatial resampling could be possible, but it would require geometry samples to be stored in a data structure such that they could quickly find nearby samples, and even then would likely be far less effective than spatial resampling in ReSTIR DI, as the spatial samples will be much less similar on average.

-Temporal resampling would be similarly challening, as there would not necessarily be a sufficiently similar geometry sample from a previous frame.
+Temporal resampling would be similarly challenging, as there would not necessarily be a sufficiently similar geometry sample from a previous frame.

 ### Async Compute

 The example code runs each GSGI pass standalone, however due to the relatively low number of threads, hardware utilisation isn't particularly high.
-Running the GSGI passes asyncronously alongside other passes should increase hardware utilisation and improve performance.
+Running the GSGI passes asynchronously alongside other passes should increase hardware utilisation and improve performance.

 ## Future Work